Cowboy Poet & Philadelphia Lawyer

 Both of my children started kindergarten and graduated high school at Roundup.

-My 32-year-old daughter is a May 2008 graduate of MSU-Havre, a Master Certified Service Advisor, Website Designer Extraordinaire, Wife to a Rancher, Financial Manager, a new Mom, and a wonderful combination of straight-line thinker and creative genius.
+My 36-year-old daughter, Lindsey, is a May 2008 graduate of MSU-Havre.
+She is a Master Certified Service Advisor, Website Designer extraordinaire, Tumbleweed Ranch wife, 4-H Leader, QuickBooks Guru, and primarily a Mom.
+Lindsey is a wonderful combination of straight-line thinker and creative genius.

 Evidently, they took to heart the line from the movie Silverado, “The world is what you make of it friend.
 If it doesn’t fit, make alterations.”
 I’m extremely proud of their diligent efforts to be true to their core beliefs — while pursuing their individual dreams.

 A Cowboy is a man of action and defender of principle.
-The introspection of a Poet tends to cast a soft and mellow hue.
+The thoughtful approach of a Poet casts a soft and gentle hue.
 Philadelphia is symbolic of friendship and brotherly love.
-When those attributes are absent in a relationship, a Lawyer uses the rules of the game to discover the facts, and just the facts, ma’am!
+When those attributes are absent in a relationship, a Lawyer intends to discover the facts (and just the facts) ma’am!

 He didn’t miss the mark by much.
 When it comes to putting together the conference room deals of our society, attorneys and CPAs are usually sitting side by side.

 My story began on the sagebrush prairies of eastern Montana.
-It is one of western adventure and philosophical musings.
-As a CPA, I have a fiduciary responsibility to apply the professional traditions of ‘black, white, and gray’.
-Life is much more — It is rich in color.
+Consequently, it’s one of western adventure and philosophical musings.
+As a CPA, I have a fiduciary responsibility to apply the professional traditions of black, white — and gray.
+However, life is so much more — it’s rich in color.

 As we consider the words at the core of SageTalk, the first is representative of the wisdom from the Sages of the Ages.
-The second is an encouragement for us to, always, boldly Talk and Communicate our ideas, passions, and vision for the future — with others.
+The second is an encouragement for us to always and boldly Talk (share) our ideas, passions, and vision for the future — with others.

-The rainbow arc of the spectrum between the two words (Sage ~ Talk) is comprised of the colorful stories that we, all, must share with the Whole Wide World.
+The rainbow arc of the spectrum between the two words (Sage ~ Talk) is comprised of colorful Stories.
+Accordingly, YOU and I must share our unique versions with the Whole Wide World.